Smile-SA/rating-operator/documentation/INSTALL.md

 etc. You can define multiple CephClusters, but they need to be installed in separate namespaces.

-When everything is running correcly, with two worker nodes you should see something like:
+When everything is running correcly, with two worker nodes you should see something as follows:

 ```sh
 $ kubectl get pods -n rook-ceph